It is with great sadness that we announce that Bear, alumni 2017, has passed away. Our heartfelt condolences go to his family.

-*ADOPTED* Update: Bear was introduced to Anne (and Izzy).
-He is now with Anne and settling in with her and Izzy.
-He is big and beautiful and all that Winnie told us.
+Update: Bear was surrendered to us in the summer of 2017.
+He was introduced to Anne (and Izzy).
+He is now with Anne and settling in.
+He is big and beautiful and all that is owner told us.

 Bear is a six-year old who loves to spend his days outside in between walks and hikes but will come in to snuggle up for the night.
 He is good with people, children, dogs, and animals.
 Always, proper introductions are required.